gut-space/svarog-station/README.md

 ## Project status

-As of July 2025, the process is being revived after couple years of dormancy.
+As of Sep 2025, the process is being revived after couple years of dormancy.
 In the past, the code was able to do:

 - Scheduling of NOAA and METEOR sat passes, trigger and shutdown reception routines
 - Automated reception and decoding for NOAA-15, NOAA-18 and NOAA-19 satellites (APT)